John Belushi: Tragic Secrets Revealed In Autopsy Report

 Photo credit: Getty Images

-Despite the medical report describing Belushi as a ""well-nourished, obese, young white male," the autopsy for the "Saturday Night Live"

-star showed no signs of heart disease, clogged arteries or internal problems of any kind.
+Despite the medical report describing Belushi as a ""well-nourished, obese, young white male," the autopsy for the "Saturday Night Live" star showed no signs of heart disease, clogged arteries or internal problems of any kind.
 Instead, the report yielded the evidence to arrest drug dealer Cathy Smith for injecting Belushi with the fatal overdose.

 Photo credit: Getty Images

 Smith was a showbiz hanger-on who'd inspired Gordon Lightfoot's hit "Sundown," and was exposed as Lightfoot's mistress during a high-profile divorce.
-Belushi ended up alone with her in his hotel room after a visit from Robin Williams
+Belushi ended up alone with her in his hotel room after a visit from Robin Williams and Robert De Niro — with Smith telling The National ENQUIRER that his final hours were spent doing drugs with the two stars!

 Photo credit: Getty Images